chriskyfung/chriskyfung.github.io/_posts/qwiklabs/completion-tracker/2019-09-01-Userscript-for-Labelling-Completed-Qwiklabs.md

 [Qwiklabs](https://www.qwiklabs.com) is a great online self-paced learning platform for getting hands-on experience of the Google Cloud Platform.
 It has over 400 hands-on labs and quests to learn and practice.

 As a Qwiklabs user, I figure out it is messy and damp to lookup unenrolled quests or incompleted labs from the Qwiklabs [Catalog pages](https://www.qwiklabs.com/catalog) and Search Results.
 I desired to make a straight-forward way to  identify the catalogue items, by adding a green check-circle (<i class="fa fa-check-circle" style="color:green"></i>) next to those completed.
-So, I tried to develop a solution named "[Qwiklabs Completed Labs Tracker](https://github.com/chriskyfung/qwiklabs-completed-labs-tracker)" (also formerly known as "Qwiklabs Complete Indicator").
+So, I tried to develop a solution named "[Qwiklabs Lab Completion Tracker](https://github.com/chriskyfung/qwiklabs-completed-labs-tracker)" (also formerly known as "Qwiklabs Complete Indicator").

 <!--more-->